Town-by-Town Tour of Oklahoma Route 66

 A partial listing of Oklahoma Route 66 towns follows, arranged East to West

-Material on this page furnished by Cheryl Nowka, Marian Clark, Jim Ross and Kathy Anderson
+Most material on this page furnished by Cheryl Nowka, Marian Clark, Jim Ross, and Kathy Anderson

 Additional information is available in our Trip Guide, available here.

 - Named after Quapaw Indians, originally from Arkansas.